ivanrff/da-olist-db/README.md

 - **What are the top-selling product categories?** The top 3 selling product categories are bed_bath_table, furniture_decor and sports_leisure.

-Let us review some data from Black Friday.
+## Black Friday

 - **Total Revenue:** 179K, 2.47% of total revenue from 2017.
 - **Amount of Orders:** 1176, 2.61% of total revenue from 2017.
 - **Increase in daily orders:** 941.3%.
-That means that one particular day produced roughly more than 9 days in average.
+That means that one particular day produced roughly more than 9 average days.